-Dear Marvel, I Can't Wait "Three or Four Years" For a Female-Led Superhero Movie
+I Can't Wait Any Longer for a Female-Led Movie

 It's been almost a year since I last called out a Marvel Studios producer, director, or executive for their lack of gender equity, and I've waited 11 long months for more women to be included in the Marvel movie universe.
 To be fair, Marvel has made some progress with the introduction of Gamora and three very strong female Agents of S.H.I.E.L.D, and while it seems that further inclusion of women in the Marvel universe is always on the horizon, female-led films often get shoved aside for another Thor sequel.
 Thanks, but no thanks.
 Fans of female superheroes like myself have been yanked around this year — at Comic-Con, Joss Whedon was adamant he personally loves female superheroes, and there were rumblings we'd get a prominent Wasp character in Ant-Man, then rumors of her death mid-movie happened — and well, after a year of waiting, we need a change.

 I would like to direct my lady-Marvel-loving attentions to Kevin Feige, the president of Marvel Studios, because it's time we made some more progress.
 Yes, I'm happy that the next Avengers will include Scarlet Witch and another mystery female superhero, but that's not quite enough.
 It's time for a stand-alone film for a female Marvel hero.
 I won't even suggest a hero, any will do, but it's time to pick one and run with her.
 Like Drax the Destroyer, I'll no longer accept metaphors, vague promises, or cop-out excuses.